uzeehan/counter-app/README.md

 ### NEXT STEP

-We will use Redux to implement the react counter.
+We will use Redux to implement the counter app.